VHF Receiving Antennas (RA)

 When selecting a directional antenna several factors should be considered.
 Generally, the more elements an antenna has the higher its gain.
 However, antennas with more elements are physically larger.
 Further, when antenna pattern and gain are determined, they are measured in “free-space”.
 If an antenna is not deployed in free-space, its pattern and gain can be impacted.
 In the case of a directional antenna, that means bearings may be incorrect and/or range reduced from what is theoretically possible.

-For hand-held use, Telonics typically recommends our RA-23K directional antenna.
+For hand-held use, Telonics typically recommends our RA-2AK or RA-23K directional antennas.
 These are 2-element antennas that are specifically designed to be held up away from the body.
 This minimizes impact of the body, ground, and nearby objects on the antenna; and it provides for a bit of additional elevation/height which is always useful when tracking.

 Antennas with multiple elements ("Yagi" antennas) exhibit a narrower beam width as the number of elements is increased.
 This narrower beam width is often misinterpreted to mean that antennas with more elements are "more accurate" in terms of the bearing angle.
 This is not necessarily true.
 In any case, you bisect the angle over which you hear an equally strong signal to achieve a bearing.
 To achieve significant improvement in bearing accuracy an RA-NS system (two antennas arrayed together with a null combiner) is a much better choice for obtaining repeatable high accuracy bearings.